ljmeza-bancoppel/incode-onboarding-latest/README.md

 * Used .env file to configure the project.
 * A reverse proxy configuration to serve a backend server from your own localhost

-# Backend Server
+## Backend Server
-A backend server that will generate the url is needed for this sample, luckily for you we already have sample server for NodeJS, please reffer to our documentation on subject: [Sample Backend Server](https://developer.incode.com/docs/code-samples-for-web-integrations#backend-sample-server)
+A backend server that will generate the url is needed for this sample, luckily for you we already have a sample server for NodeJS, please reffer to our documentation on subject: [Sample Backend Server](https://developer.incode.com/docs/code-samples-for-web-integrations#backend-sample-server)

-In order to simplfy development, this repo is configured to reverse proxy a local backend server (`http://localhost:3000`) in the `/api` url like `https://<your-ip>:5173/api`, if you want to point your frontend development to a backend server deployed elsewhere, change
+In order to simplify development, this repo is configured to reverse proxy a local backend server (`http://localhost:3000`) in the `/api` url like `https://<your-ip>:5173/api`, if you want to point your frontend development to a backend server deployed elsewhere, change